AmpersandTarski/Ampersand/docs/conceptual/theory.md

 $\forall\langle{a},{\text{\it n}_{\langle{A},{B}\rangle}},{b}\rangle\in\mathcal{T}:\ a\ \text{\it inst}\ A\ \wedge\ b\ \text{\it inst}\ B$

-This equation defines what it means that every pair in the database is well-typed.
+This equation defines what it means for a triple to be well-typed.
 For example,
 $\langle{\text{{\tt\small Peter}}},{\text{\it phone}_{\langle{\tt Person},{\tt TelephoneNumber}\rangle}},{\text{{\tt\small 074238991}}}\rangle$
 is a triple.
-This equation says that `Peter` is an instance of `Person` and `074238991` is an instance of `TelephoneNumber`.
+The equation says that `Peter` is an instance of `Person` and `074238991` is an instance of `TelephoneNumber`.
 In practice, users can say that Peter has telephone number 074238991.
 So, the "thing" that `Peter` refers to (which is Peter) has `074238991` as a